Ultrasound scans, or sonography, are safe because they use sound waves or echoes to make an image, instead of radiation.

-Ultrasound scans can be used to detect problems in the liver, heart, kidney, or abdomen.
-They may also be useful for a surgeon performing certain types of biopsies.
+Ultrasound scans are used to evaluate fetal development, and they can detect problems in the liver, heart, kidney, or abdomen.
+They may also assist in performing certain types of biopsy.

 Fast facts on ultrasound scans

 Here are some key points about ultrasound scans.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 How do ultrasound scans work?